Rycona/FF6-BC-Scouter/README.md

 - Script for the Rage Menu to give info from the cursor without selecting, and maybe being able to sort/highlight by Elemental
     Affinities, Statuses, or Highest Multiplier
-- Access the aforementioned information while in battle ~~- Access item information from shop sell menu~~
+- Access the aforementioned information while in battle
+- ~~Access item information from shop sell menu~~
-- Stat and Command overview for all party members from main manu ~~- Pop up with info about when picking up treasures or getting enemy drops/steals/morphs~~
+- Stat and Command overview for all party members from main manu
+- ~~Pop up with info about when picking up treasures or getting enemy drops/steals/morphs~~

 TO FIX
 ------------------------------------------
-~~- The window may flicker with text during battle, and possibly elsewhere (but it shouldn't affect anything)~~
+- ~~The window may flicker with text during battle, and possibly elsewhere (but it shouldn't affect anything)~~

 TO TEST
 ------------------------------------------